 In this example, let's take a look at the "financial“ perspective of what will happen to his significant other and the 2 kids at home.

-Family will need to rely on savings to buy grocery, if they have any, AND for how long
+Wife will need to rely on savings to buy grocery

-If the family does not have any savings, wife will need to sell the home, the car and anything valuable to support grocery and the 2 kids
+If wife does not have any savings, she might need to start selling her home, her car and anything valuable to support grocery and the 2 kids

-If the family is renting, who will be making the money to pay the rent while taking care of the kids
+If they are renting, who will be making the money to pay the rent while taking care of the kids

 What if the family only has 3 months of savings for rent and grocery, no valuable things to sell, next comes to worse, wife will need to ask her parents and friends for money.

-So you see, the situation becomes very difficult and very quickly.
+So you see, the financial situation becomes very wary quickly.

 Say, Mr.Smith makes $80,000 per year.
-And have Term Insurance in place, with a death benefit of $800,000 (knock on wood) should anything happen to him.
+And have Term Insurance in place, with a death benefit of $800,000.
 His family will be paid $800,000.
-What that does for his significant other and the 2 kids is unquestionable.
+What that does to help his wife and kids for the next 10 years is unquestionable.

 $800,000 is "tax free"